slatedocs/slate/source/includes/_product_data.md

 Note that two new `fields` have been added `current_in`, and `current_out` (abbreviated for readability), which are null for unit 4001 but filled for unit 7933.
 The telemetry measurement can support arbitrary new fields from a unit.

 Users can query data relating to each product, specifying fields and tags as desired.
-See <a href="#reading-data-from-influx">Reading Data From Influx</a> for more information.
+See <a href="#reading-data-for-a-product">Reading Data for a Product</a> for more information.

 ## Writing Data to Influx